cyberqueenmeg/log4j-bypass/README.md

 Special thanks to https://github.com/Puliczek/CVE-2021-44228-PoC-log4j-bypass-words for providing lots of the bypasses I included in the bypass_payloads array

+Special thanks to @noptrix for adding multithreading support and helping me get this software in the BlackArch repo!

+This program won an award!
+Thanks to https://github.com/bugbountyhunters for awarding this program 2nd place in their bug bounty tool competition!

 Thank you to all of the defenders who are actively trying to find and patch this vulnerability and who are sharing information and fixes that they have found.